bigbluebutton/bigbluebutton/docs/docs/new-features.md

 ![audio controls when joining audio](/img/30/30-ui-join-audio.png)

-Once you are joined in audio you can dynamicly change your audio device configuration from a dropdown located on the mute-yourself button.
+Once you are joined in audio you can dynamically change your audio device configuration from a dropdown located on the mute-yourself button.

 ![mute yourself has a dropdown menu allowing device changes](/img/30/30-ui-audio-devices-options.png)